constantbetasoftware/constantbetasoftware.github.io/_posts/2016-02-29-user-feedback.md

 [^2]: Other resources for product development: reading, analyzing competitors, observing the world.

-[^3]: Coincidentally the new Facebook Reactions are trying to address this in regards to posts?
+[^3]: Coincidentally the new Facebook Reactions are trying to address this in regards to posts.